jupyter-server/gateway_provisioners/docs/source/operators/deploy-kubernetes.md

 kernel-pod.yaml.j2
 ```

-where each provides the following function...
+where each provides the following function:

-- `kernel.json` - the primary file as it is what the host application uses to discover a given kernel's availability.
+- `kernel.json` - the primary file that the host application uses to discover a given kernel's availability.
   This file contains _stanzas_ that describe the kernel's argument vector (`argv`), its runtime environment (`env`),
   its display name (`display_name`) and language (`language`), as
   well as its kernel provisioner's configuration (`metadata.kernel_provisioner`) - which, in this case, will reflect the